HAM-lab-Otago-University/Predictability-Reliability-Generalizability/README.md

 Some files, if not placed in this directory, can be found in our aforementioned github projects.

 Common abbreviations within scripts:

-HCP-YA, hcp-ya, hcp_ya, ya - HCP Young Adults dataset,
+ - HCP-YA, hcp-ya, hcp_ya, ya - HCP Young Adults dataset,

-HCP-A, hcp-a, hcp_a, a - HCP Aging dataset,
+ - HCP-A, hcp-a, hcp_a, a - HCP Aging dataset,

-DUD, DUD45, DUD_ch, DUD_res, dud, d - Dunedin Study dataset (with next extension: 45 - scanned at age 45 years old; ch - observed or tested at childhood age (7-11 years old), res - residuals)
+ - DUD, DUD45, DUD_ch, DUD_res, dud, d - Dunedin Study dataset (with next extension: 45 - scanned at age 45 years old; ch - observed or tested at childhood age (7-11 years old), res - residuals)
+ - FC - functional connectivity,
+ - ROI - region of interest,
+ - IQ - total cognitive score (for Wechsler Intelligence Scale),
+ - PCA - principal component analysis,

 The directory contains the following files and folders: